GerHobbelt/w2ui/readme.md

 ## Other Build Tools

-You can use other toold to build.
+You can use other tools to build.
 Grunt seems to be promissing, and will do everything you need.
 You still need to install same dependencies if you want to use grunt.